ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 The footer is composed out of columns, of which the width is defined by integers between 1 and 12, and the total of all columns should not exceed 12.

-Lets dissect the footer structure using this below:
+Lets dissect the footer structure using the example below:

 ```yml
 copyright: Copyright notice